 Exploring the Issue of Adult Children of Family Dysfunction

-Adult children of Family Dysfunction often create survival skills from childhood, such as isolation, perfectionism, and family peacemaker, which then become habits or hang ups as adults.
+Adult children of Family Dysfunction often create survival skills from childhood, such as isolation, perfectionism, and family peacemaker, which then become habits or hang-ups as adults.
+Through Celebrate Recovery’s 12-step program and recovery principles, individuals can identify and work through these harmful patterns to find healing and freedom.

 Characteristics of an Adult Child of Family Dysfunction may include but are not limited to: